 Rationale

-A Rationale section is optional.
-If Rationale Boxes were used during the development of this project, the content of those boxes appears below.

-Guidance

 In WR1, Version 3, the Purchasing-Selling Entity (PSE) was removed and replaced with the phrase “and each entity listed as an approving party on an Emergency RFI.”

-This document acknowledges the regulatory trend of removing entities from compliance and adherence documents except where those entities are included in the NERC Compliance Registry.
+This section acknowledges the regulatory trend of removing entities from compliance and adherence documents except where those entities are included in the NERC Compliance Registry.
 This document also acknowledges that entities such as the Purchasing-Selling Entity (PSE) and the Load-Serving Entity (LSE) continue to perform functions related to e-Tagging.

 Adherence and monitoring of WECC Criterion, such as this document, continue to be addressed in The Process for Monitoring Adherence to Regional Criteria (Process) that encompasses “each entity listed as an approving party.”
 The Process does not require that a non-adhering entity be listed in the NERC Compliance Registry; rather, the non-adhering entity is simply referred to as the “Alleged Non-Adhering Party.”